Firmenich: History

-On May 3, 2007, Firmenich announced that it would be acquiring the flavors' division of Danisco, Noville, in a deal worth €450 million.
+On May 3, 2007, Firmenich announced that it would be acquiring the flavors' division of Danisco, Noville, in a deal worth € 450 million.
 The deal was expected to move Firmenich ahead of IFF as the second-largest flavor company in the world.

 Firmenich's board named Gilbert Ghostine as CEO to succeed Patrick Firmenich, effective October 1, 2014.
 Patrick Firmenich was elected as chairman of Firmenich's Board of Directors as of October 12, 2016.

 On July 11, 2017, Firmenich completed the acquisition of Agilex Fragrances, expanding its ability to serve mid-sized customers in North America.

 On December 13, 2017, Firmenich announced the acquisition of Flavourome, an established privately held flavors company in South Africa, to expand its presence in Africa.
 On February 5, 2018, Firmenich confirmed the successful completion of the acquisition.

 In August 2018, Firmenich acquired Campus, an innovator in the application of "natural functional ingredients for protein application", which specializes "in clean label, meat, dairy, sauces and plant-based food".
 The research and production facilities of Campus are located in Italy and Monterrey, Mexico.

-At some point, Firmenich acquired Natural Flavors, a manufacturer of flavors for the food and beverage industry.

 In September 2018, Firmenich announced its intent to acquire Senomyx.

 In June 2020, Firmenich acquired Les Dérivés Résiniques et Terpéniques ("DRT"), a world leader in plant-based chemistry, mainly from pine trees, and one of the leading suppliers globally of high quality, renewable ingredients.

 In October 2020, Firmenich announced that it had created a flavour by means of artificial intelligence.
 It teamed with Microsoft who helped leverage "the entirety of Firmenich’s broad raw material database" to dissimulate "a lightly grilled beef taste" into its plant-based meat alternatives.
 Firmenich's "unique palette of ingredients" and "SmartProteins expertise in plant-based protein alternatives" were instrumental in the innovation process.

 In 2021, Firmenich was ranked second on FoodTalks' Global Top 50 Food Flavours and Fragrances Companies list, below Givaudan and above International Flavors and Fragrances.
 Major competitors include Givaudan, IFF and Symrise.

 In 2022, Firmenich announced its ambition to merge with Dutch conglomerate DSM; the merger became effective in May 2023 and the resulting company is named dsm-firmenich.